savsgio/atreugo/README.md

 ## Examples:

-Go to [examples](https://github.com/savsgio/atreugo/tree/master/examples) directory to see how to use Atreugo.
+Go to [examples](https://github.com/atreugo/examples) to see how to use Atreugo.

 ## Note: